-John O’Malley is principal of Pasadena, CA-based O’Malley International Associates, a global communications agency specializing in training, consulting, and writing services for schools and universities, nonprofit groups, businesses, foundations, government agencies, trade associations, private and public institutions, and individuals.
-Over the last 22 years, his agency has customized strategies and solutions for clients to successfully (and profitably) meet their goals.
+John O’Malley is principal of Pasadena, CA-based O’Malley International Associates, a global communications agency specializing in strategic communications services for nonprofit groups, businesses, foundations, government agencies, K-14 schools, universities, trade associations, law firms, research centers, private and public institutions, and individuals.
+Since 2001, his agency has customized strategies and solutions for clients to successfully (and profitably) meet their goals.

 Prior to forming his communications practice, John worked as a staff writer for the Los Angeles Daily Journal Co, publisher of the nation’s largest daily law newspaper, and as editor and reporter at the Los Angeles Business Journal, the nation’s largest weekly business newspaper.
 He worked as a radio announcer and producer for top-rated local stations in the Northwest (KGW-AM; KINK-FM, KBOO-FM).
 Previously, John served in the U.S. Navy for six years as a military journalist.

 He is active in civic and charitable organizations, most notably through membership on the board of directors of the International Institute of Los Angeles, a nonprofit group that has provided social services to local communities for more than 100 years.
 He also served on the President’s Council for the Chinese Garden at The Huntington Library, Art Collections, and Botanical Gardens in San Marino, CA.

 John holds a Master of Science degree from Mount St. Mary’s College and a Bachelor of Arts degree from Marquette University.

 Beth Tomasovich joined O’Malley International Associates in 2006, bringing solid organizational skills and know-how in sales and management training, advertising and public service.